yuliu3/yuliu3.github.io/_pages/about.md

 * My research interests are centered around edge computing and networks, edge AI, LEO satellite networks, and distributed quantum computing.

+*  I am currently recruiting self-motivated Ph.D. students.
+If you are interested in joining my research group, please feel free to reach out with your CV and transcripts to my email: yu-y.liu@polyu.edu.hk.
+*
 <br />

 <!--